Level: Any

 Palette Knife, Paper Palette and a Box to take your work home in.

-Oils only: A jar and some low odour thinners/ white spirit substitute for cleaning your brushes, some rags or plenty of tissues to wipe brushes clean.
+Oils only: A jar with a lid, ‘Liquin’ painting medium and some low odour thinners, some rags or plenty of paper towel to wipe brushes clean.

 Cost: £70 per person